 ttyS2 by Linux 2

 I have posted my

-briefly explain what each options entails after the config file.
-If you want
+briefly explain what each options entails afterwards.
+If you want more

 which details all possible options that

 or in a config file:

 noauth local nodetach nocrtscts xonxoff 192.168.1.164:192.168.1.165 persist proxyarp

 As explained in Gravis' article, the PPP Protocol contains a number of